 Sometimes, I feel like the odd mom out.
 We don’t homeschool in the summer.
 I have seen and heard the arguments for homeschooling year-round.
 In theory, I think this approach is fantastic!
 If I had it to do all over again, I would certainly start out this way.
 However, homeschooling year-round doesn’t work for my family for several reasons.

-Posts on this site may contain affiliate links.
+I make a commissions for purchases made through links in this post.
 For more information please see our full disclosure.

 Yes, I do.
 My middle child attends the local public high school.
 Therefore, we follow his school schedule.
 I just can’t seem to motivate my homeschooler to do school on the days her brother is home from school.
 Therefore, we start and end our homeschool year at the same time he starts and ends school.